My Training Dashboard

 | 18 Pa.
 C.S. § 3503 — Criminal Trespass | Statute | For a lawful trespass order, property must be posted with conspicuous signage, fenced in a manner designed to exclude intruders, or the subject must have received direct communication that entry is not permitted.
 Officers must verify these elements are met before taking enforcement action on a trespass complaint. |

-| MTPD ALO 1.01 — Chain of Command | Arbiter LE Order | All officers are expected to operate within the chain of command and support supervisory decisions in the field.
+| MTPD ALO 1.01 — Chain of Command | MTPD Order | All officers are expected to operate within the chain of command and support supervisory decisions in the field.
 Officers who identify concerns with a directive shall address them through proper channels — not in the field in front of personnel or the public.
 Senior officers carry responsibility for modeling this standard at every patrol contact. |

 | PERF — Leadership & Supervisory Readiness Research | Research | Police Executive Research Forum: the top predictor of officer promotion to supervisory rank is demonstrated judgment in ambiguous situations.
 Teaching moments — brief, direct, one-on-one corrections at the patrol level — are among the highest-value supervisory actions available to senior officers. |